SystemsApproach/sdn/access.rst

 current load), and *link aggregation* (multiple base stations deciding to jointly transmit to a given UE).

-.. [#] We say quote "routed" because the decision is based on a
+.. [#] We say "routed" in quotes because the decision is based on a
        combination of mobility tracking and monitoring how to most efficiently use the radio spectrum, as opposed to the shortest-path criteria typically used in wired networks.
 What's